renjieliu/dataplatform/Progress.md

 - [x] Install Kafka
 - [x] Connect Kafka with Zookeeper
 - [x] Install MySQL
-- [ ] Set up a table in MySQL to receive data from Kafka
+- [x] Set up a table in MySQL to receive data from Kafka
-- [ ] Connect Kafka with MySQL
+- [x] Connect Kafka with MySQL
 - [x] Python script to generate text and push data to a log file (For the POC purpose, the file content could be anything)
 - [x] Connect Kafka to the log file
-- [ ] Run the process, MySQL should be getting new data every second.
+- [x] Run the process, MySQL should be getting new data every second.
+- [x] Using Superset for data visualization
+- [x] Using Grafana for data visualization